If you have not yet registered for the free Encore, please sign up here.

 WATCH THE RECORDING OF THE LIVE Opening Event

-With Thomas Hübl, Laura Calderón de la Barca, Robin Alfred, and Anna Molitor
+With Thomas Hübl, Laura Calderón de la Barca, Robin Alfred, Ruby Mendenhall, and Kim Rosen

-In this closing event we integrated our learning from the Summit and looked ahead to the future of collective trauma healing.
-The event includes a short panel discussion, talk from Thomas, guided reflection journey, and toning experience.
-Anna shared a poetry offering to open and close the event.
+In this closing event we shared our learning from the Summit and looked ahead to the future of collective trauma healing.
+The event included a panel discussion, talk from Thomas, short guided reflection journey, and poetry offering.

 Show More Info ▼

-Get Lifetime Downloadable Access to 50+ Hours of Summit Recordings, 20+ Speaker Bonuses, and a LIVE Ancestral Healing workshop
+Get Lifetime Downloadable Access to 50+ Hours of Summit Recordings and 20+ Speaker Bonuses

 Collective Trauma Summit Hosts